Trust Our Family Lawyers With Proven Experience

 - The child must have been in the physical care of the grandparent for a period of 6 months or more which ended less than 6 months before the filing of the case.

 Not all grandparents meet these criteria, though some do.
 Our skilled legal team will be able to inform you as to whether you have standing, as a grandparent, to seek custody in a Denver area court.
 In many instances, the grandparent will seek custody to protect and care for their grandchild due to absent or neglectful parents.

-If your child is going through a divorce or custody case and you have concerns about access to your grandchild or the care of him or her, one of our attorneys can assist you in understanding and fighting for your rights.
+If your child is going through a divorce or custody case and you have concerns about access to your grandchild or the care of him or her, one of our lawyers can assist you in understanding and fighting for your rights.
 We are here to help in any way that we can.
 The grandparent visitation lawyers at our Denver firm offer competitive rates to all our clients throughout Colorado.